 The Secretary shall keep a record of all meetings of the organization and also a record of the names and residences of all club members.
 They shall be the custodian of all literature belonging to the organization and shall take care of the entire club’s correspondence, including notes of appreciation for donations.

+The secretary is responsible for submitting a list of new members to the National Block and Bridle.

 Section 4: Treasurer